FaRodrigues/MemoryGenerator/README.md

 # MemoryGenerator

-These Mathematica scripts generate a VHD file describing a 256-position 32-bit ROM memory.
+These Mathematica scripts generate a VHD file describing a 256-position 32-bit ROM.

 The resulting memory is intended for use in testing FPGA FMC connectors.